skills/change-commit-history/.github/steps/2-removing-with-bfg.md

    bfg --delete-files .env
    ```
 6. The tool will run and make some suggestions about some follow-up commands.
 Run those to get your local repository cleaned up.
-7. Repeat the sarch for .env in the repository's history.
+7. Repeat the search for `.env` in the repository's history.
 This time, the command should return empty.
    ```shell
    git log --stat --all -- .env
    ```